technomancy/leiningen/PLUGINS.md

 # Leiningen Plugins

-Leiningen tasks are simply functions in a leiningen.task namespace.
+Leiningen tasks are simply functions named $TASK in a leiningen.$TASK namespace.
 So writing a Leiningen plugin is pretty straightforward; as long as it's available on the classpath, Leiningen will be able to use it.

 To use a plugin, add it to your project.clj :dev-dependencies and run "lein deps".
-Then you'll be able to invoke it with "lein myplugin".
+Then you'll be able to invoke the tasks it provides with "lein $TASK".

 ## Writing a Plugin